alexraskin/edge-snip/README.md

 # EdgeSnip - URL Shortener

-EdgeSnip is URL Shortener built with [Cloudflare Workers](https://workers.cloudflare.com/)
+EdgeSnip - URL Shortener built with [Cloudflare Workers](https://workers.cloudflare.com/)

 ## See it in action